3 observations after Embiid burns Wizards again with 50-point game

 As he routinely does, Joel Embiid made everything turn out fine in the end.

-He notched 50 points on 19-for-28 shooting, 12 rebounds and seven assists in a 131-126 Sixers victory over the Wizards at Capital One Arena.
+He notched 50 points on 19-for-29 shooting, 13 rebounds and seven assists in a 131-126 Sixers victory over the Wizards at Capital One Arena.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.